thatmlopsguy/thatmlopsguy.github.io/content/interview.md

 I like to work in a small group, specially focused on a single project where there's a clear roadmap on what to do, or where technical expertise of co-workers is high and everybody is trying to do their best.
-This open the door to the possibility of discuss the different approaches to the problems and learn ones from the others.
+This preference aligns with research on team productivity, particularly the [Ringelmann effect][ringelmann], which shows that smaller groups tend to be more effective than larger ones.
+This also open the door to the possibility of discuss the different approaches to the problems and learn ones from the others.

 In the same way, I like to be surrounded by co-workers with good technical skills so I can take in account their points of view too when defining the project architecture, the development guidelines or the project